FAQs

 Clinical FAQs

-- A negative Cologuard test result does not guarantee absence of cancer or advanced adenoma.
-Patients with a negative Cologuard test result should be advised to continue participating in a colorectal cancer screening program with another recommended screening method.
-The screening interval for this follow-up has not been established
+A negative result does not guarantee the absence of colorectal cancer or advanced adenoma.
+Following a negative result, patients should continue participating in a screening program at an interval and with a method appropriate for the individual patient.
+Performance when used for repeat testing has not been established.

 No. It can be completed in the comfort of home and does not require special preparation, dietary or medication changes, sedation, or time off from work.